ucsc/news-archives/source/_posts/1999-06-21-dream-conference.md

 ---
 layout: post
-title: UCSC Hosts 16th Annual Dream Conference
+title: UC Santa Cruz To Host 16th Annual International Dream Conference July 7 - 10
 author:
 ---

-## UC Santa Cruz To Host 16th Annual International Dream Conference July 7 - 10

 SANTA CRUZ, CA--Columbine High School student Grant Taylor survived the mayhem without injury, but he was haunted by nightmares.
 That first night, he dreamed he was a wounded hero, pulling others to safety.
 The next night, coping with feelings of guilt, he dreamed that he was wounded and dying.